"Elise. Such a beautiful name!" My Ma used to tell me. "A beautiful name for a beautiful girl."

-After a few moments of short grunts, I got off my sore knees.
-The blubber pulls his britches up and walked over to his shiny cupboard.
+After a few moments and swallowing my disgust, I got off my sore knees.
+The blubber pulled his britches up and walked over to his shiny cupboard.
 A few fancy hand-wavy gestures and muttered words later, he procured a finger-long vial of clear liquid.

 "Now, I spoke with a Healer friend of mine.
 And he is willing to cure your daughter.
 But-" He walked up to me, sickly sweet perfume wafting through my nostrils.

 'Oh this fat lard, always with something clever.
 What more does he want?
 Take off his fancy clothes and sick perfume and he would fit right into the slum's gutter like a rat.'

 "I have one more task for you."
 His sick smile sends a shiver up my spine.
 "I hear you serve the Mage hero.
 Take in his food, clean his room, draw his bath, so on."
 Darn, I see where this is going.
 "All you have to do is make sure the liquid in this vial comes into contact with his skin.
 A simple task really."
 So saying he placed the vial in my palm, not forgetting to feel my arms while at it.

 "What is this...
 Liquid?"
 Of course, I knew what it was.
 But it was too sudden.
 I needed more time to think through this.
 So I extended the conversation.

 "Oh, you need not worry yourself over it, Elly.
 Just a gift for our dear hero."
 He chuckled.
 How I hate when he says my name like that.

 "B-but-" Warming the flab's bed is one thing.
 But cold-blooded murder?